isaqueveras/outis/README.md

 type repo struct{}

-// NewOutisProduction initializes the implementation of the Outis interface.
+// NewOutis initializes the implementation of the Interface interface.
 //
 // It is recommended to create a role for each environment,
 // one for development and one for production.